Submitty/submitty.github.io/_docs/sysadmin/update.md

     Check the output of this script to be sure each course currently in use has been processed.
-The script will print error messages for database edits that have been processed by a previous run of this script (e.g. columns, relations, constrations, and tables already existing, duplicate keys, etc.).
-Those error messages can be safely ignored as long as the script proceeds.
+The script will print error messages for database edits that have been processed by a previous run of this script (e.g. columns, relations, constrations, and/or tables that already exist, duplicate keys, etc.).
+These error messages can be safely ignored as long as the script proceeds.

-3. Next, it may be necessary to update the installed base linux system packages.
+4. Next, it may be necessary to update the installed base linux system packages.
 We do this by re-running the system installation script, which is safe to re-run on an existing Submitty system installation.

     ```
     sudo /usr/local/submitty/GIT_CHECKOUT/Submitty/.setup/install_system.sh